Awareness ribbon

 Awareness ribbons are symbols meant to show support or raise consciousness for a cause.
-Different colours and patterns are associated with different issues.

-Yellow ribbons, in the United States, are used to show that a close family member is abroad in military service.
-In Russia, Belarus and other countries of the former Soviet Union, gold and black striped ribbons are used to celebrate the Allies' victory in World War II (9 May).
-In Spain since 2017, a yellow ribbon is a symbol of solidarity with the 2017–18 Spanish constitutional crisis in provisional detention.
+Different colors and patterns are associated with different issues.
+Awareness ribbons can be worn on clothing like pins, they can be appear on bumper stickers in vehicles, or they can be on arm wristbands, among many other ways.
+The ribbon is a symbol of awareness and support.

 Of the uses of ribbons to draw awareness to health issues, perhaps the best-known is the pink ribbon for support of those with breast cancer.
-Other health and social concerns which have adopted coloured ribbons include Alzheimer's disease, pancreatic cancer (purple), HIV/AIDS (red), mental health and mental illness (green), suicide prevention (yellow), and brain disorder or disability (silver).
+Other health and social concerns which have adopted colored ribbons include Alzheimer's disease and pancreatic cancer (purple), HIV/AIDS (red), mental health and mental illness (green), suicide prevention and for brain disorder or disability (silver).

-Political use of ribbons include orange ribbons to commemorate the Orange Revolution in Ukraine.
+Political use of ribbons include orange ribbons to commemorate the Orange Revolution in Ukraine, blue-yellow ribbons for victims of the Russo-Ukrainian war or general support for Ukraine.

-Other ornaments, including flowers (of specific kinds), bracelets and badges may serve essentially the same purpose of drawing attention to a cause.
+Other ornaments, including flowers (of specific kinds), bracelets, and badges may serve essentially the same purpose of drawing attention to a cause.
 These include poppies, rosettes and wristbands.